Introduction to bed sores

 Bed sores in hospitals are an often overlooked condition that affects between 4% and 10% of people in hospitals in the UK.
 Yearly, around 186,617 develop one or more bed sores during a stay in Hospital.

 Bed sores are not typically life-threatening, but they can significantly negatively impact the quality of your life and well-being while you are hospitalised.
 So what's the solution?
-Is there such thing as being completely free from developing a bed sore?
+Is there such a thing as being completely free from developing a bed sore?

 This article will discuss how a patient can develop and prevent bed sores in a hospital.
 I hope you find the information here helpful.
-Please leave any feedback in the comments below, and feel free to share examples of your bed sore stories with us.
+Please leave feedback in the comments below, and feel free to share examples of your bed sore stories with us.

 What are bed sores?